OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Guest_and_invitation.md

 In addition to registered users, OpenOlat can also be used by

 * **Guests** (anonymous, can only use the offers available to guests)
-* **External users** (at least known by e-mail, are only invited by e-mail to a very specific course/group/portfolio/project)
+* **External users** (at least known by e-mail, are only invited by e-mail to a very specific course/group/portfolio/project, maximum usage period 180 days)

 Administrators can determine whether and to what extent OpenOlat can be used in this way.